-International Honors Program (IHP) Climate Change: The Politics of Land, Water and Energy Justice
+International Honors Program (IHP) Climate Change: The Politics of Land, Water, and Energy Justice

-This syllabus is representative of a typical semester.
+This syllabus is representative of a typical 3-country program.
+Note that program locations may change due to Covid-19 precautions.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.